GabeScott/standard-works-vault/General Conference/1983 April - Repentance.md

 These, in a way, are like the crystal goblet which spent part of its existence filled with dirt.
 They sense that there is a higher purpose to things.
 They become dissatisfied and begin to search for meaning.
 First they look outside themselves.
 They sample the pleasures of the world.
 As they do they discover, much as did the snail who set out to look for its house, that after arriving at wherever they were going, they are no closer than before to the object of their search.

 Ultimately, they look within.
 They have really known all the time that this was where to find peace.
 Sin, you see, is not just a state of mind.
 Wickedness never was and never will be happiness.
-(See Alma 41:10.)
+(See [[Alma 41.10|Alma 41:10]].)
 They discover that if they are not righteous they can never be happy.
-(See 2 Ne.
-2:13.)
+(See [[2 Nephi 2.13|2 Ne.
+2:13]].)
 They resolve to change.
 Then they are confronted, figuratively, with the problem of how to turn a weathered flowerpot into a sparkling crystal goblet.
 Questions are asked: Can I ever be forgiven?
 Is it really worth the effort?
 Where do I begin?

 In the case of the glass it is easy to understand what to do.
 We begin by recognizing a better use for the crystal.
 A convenient place for dumping the unwanted contents is selected.
 The dirt is left there.
 The goblet is carefully washed with high quality detergent to remove the stains and residue.
 It is lovingly polished and placed once again in the company of other crystal glasses in the china cupboard.
 It is put back into use and cared for regularly.